Skip to content

 Data Flow Patterns

-Data flows sequentially through agents, with each agent adding or modifying information:
+Data flows through agents in sequence, with each agent adding value:

 go